reslp/iqtreeGUI/README.md

 iqtreeGUI
 =========

-This repository contains source code and executables of a Graphic User Interface for [IQ-TREE] (www.iqtree.org).
+This repository contains source code and executables of a Graphic User Interface for [IQ-TREE](www.iqtree.org).

 Description
 ===========

-iqtreeGUI is a graphical front-end for [IQ-TREE] (www.iqtree.org).
+iqtreeGUI is a graphical front-end for [IQ-TREE](www.iqtree.org).
 The goal is to implement all features of IQ-TREE 1.6.1.
 It is under active development and so several features are still missing (eg. a GUI for likelihood mapping, topology tests). iqtreeGUI is written in Python.
 Executables are created with pyinstaller.

 ![Screenshot of iqtreeGUI](screenshot.png)
 *Figure: iqtreeGUi running on MacOS High Sierra*